Belgium

 • From day 31 until leave conclusion: 75% of average salary

-Maternity leave cannot be extended.
+Importantly, maternity leave cannot be extended.
 However, employees who have completed at least one year of service with their current employer may transition to parental leave.

 Paternity Leave

-Employees are entitled to 10 days of paid paternity leave, which must be utilized within four months of the child's birth.
+In Belgium, employees are entitled to 10 days of paid paternity leave, which must be utilized within four months of the child's birth.

 Parental Leave

-Working parents who have completed at least 12 months of service with the same employer over the previous 15 months are entitled to four months of parental leave.
+Specifically, working parents who have completed at least 12 months of service with the same employer over the previous 15 months are entitled to four months of parental leave.
 This entitlement applies to each individual parent.

-Parents may take leave simultaneously or at different times.
-Leave must be utilized before the child reaches 12 years of age (or 21 years for children with disabilities).
+Notably, leave must be utilized before the child reaches 12 years of age, or 21 years for children with disabilities.

 Sick Leave

-Employees receive full salary paid by the employer for the initial 30 days of sick leave.
+In Belgium, employees receive full salary paid by the employer for the initial 30 days of sick leave.
 Following this period, employees generally become eligible for government-provided sickness benefits.

-Employers may terminate employment agreements through two primary methods:
+In particular, employers may terminate employment agreements through two primary methods:

 • Providing proper legal notice according to statutory requirements